Hawaii Marijuana Possession Laws

 In Hawaii, possession of marijuana may be legal or illegal depending on the circumstances and quantity of drugs found in the individual.

 It is legal for persons with qualifying medical conditions to possess medical marijuana.
 The recreational use of marijuana in Hawaii remains illegal and punishable by fines and incarceration.
-However, Hawaii decriminalized the possession of small amounts of marijuana—less than three grams of weed (H.R.S.
+However, Hawaii decriminalized the possession of small amounts of marijuana—less than 3 grams of weed (H.R.S.
 712-1249).

 The Hawaii Department of Health (DOH) oversees medical cannabis use in the state and certifies dispensaries.